zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### cancel `String`

-Fires when the upload has been cancelled while in progress.
+Fires when the upload has been cancelled while in progress.Note: The cancel event fires only when the upload is in async mode.

 #### Example
     <kendo:upload cancel="handle_cancel">